openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 - wildfly
 ```

-Then we switch to backend source code repo
+In the command line environment, source code is already available for a simple Java backend for our sample application.
+Change directories into the source directory, `backend`:

 `cd ~/backend`{{execute}}

-there is a simple Java application, we need to build it to get the deployment
-artifact `ROOT.war`
+Build the `backend` source file with Maven to create the deployment artifact `ROOT.war`:

 `mvn package`{{execute}}

-Now, let's create the component
+With the backend's `.war` file built, we can use odo to deploy and run it atop a WildFly app server:

 `odo create wildfly backend --binary=target/ROOT.war`{{execute}}

-You will see no output while the platform is deploying your artifact, but
+You will see no output while the platform deploys your artifact, but
-eventually you will see
+eventually when the container create, push, and deploy steps are complete, output like the following will be displayed:

 ``
 Receiving source from STDIN as file ROOT.war